Graduate Admission Standards

 - Graduate hours will not be evaluated for transfer until the official transcript of the bachelor's degree is received.

 - The age of transfer work may influence transferability.
+Generally, work completed over six (6) years ago is not accepted.

 Graduate Degree Plans